 This got me thinking and hopefully, this article will trigger your own thinking.
 Do we have adequate measures and policies to protect democratized data and newly empowered capabilities?
 Is there a way of knowing that we have met policy when everything is more open and accessible?
 Can we create secure and safe low-code spaces that enable exploration, upskilling, and faster time to value?

 Have you ever been to a bowling alley where they fill the gutters with soft bumpers that keep the bowling ball in play and headed toward the pins?
-People that have never tried bowling, no matter what they do, are able to knock down pins and develop confidence and hopefully get better.
+People that have never tried bowling, no matter what they do, knock down pins, develop confidence and get better.
 The same approach applies to low code.
-Without addressing or adjusting how we secure these systems; we are apt to create a richer opportunity for cyberattacks.
+Without addressing or adjusting how we secure these systems.
+We are apt to create a richer opportunity for cyberattacks.

-Security is one of the most adaptive business practices, due to continuously evolving technologies, interfaces, and techniques.
-I have been blessed to have worked with the founders of the international security standard that began as BS7799 with Stanford Research Institute, Carnegie Mellon teams that created one of the first Risk Assessment methodologies OCTAVE, and the International Information Integrity Institute (I4) established in 1986.
+Security is one of the most adaptive business practices.
+Mainly due to continuously evolving technologies, interfaces, and techniques.
+I have been blessed to have worked with the founders of the international security standard.
+It began as BS7799 with Stanford Research Institute, Carnegie Mellon teams.
+They created one of the first Risk Assessment methodologies OCTAVE, and the International Information Integrity Institute (I4) established in 1986.
 I mention these because we have processes, design methodologies, and sensemaking frameworks.
 These approaches when applied bring about rapid solutions and guidance based on the situation.
 Do you explore how behaviors and policies need to change with the situation?

 Long before COVID, I participated in an FBI InfraGard led activity.
 It was dealing with an evolving threat in a simulation that we walked through as a tabletop-style game of roles, issues, dependencies, and surprises.
 In retrospect, it was not that different from scenarios in Dungeons and Dragons.